 Upgrade your boot game.

-In this article you’ll learn the differences between the myriad of men’s boots, get outfit inspiration on how you can wear them and my boot picks for fall and winter.
+In this article you’ll learn the differences between the myriad of men’s boots, my boot picks for fall and winter and get outfit inspiration on how you can wear them.

-Additionally you can watch the full video directly below which includes many more looks from me that are not in this editorial.
+You can watch the video directly below which includes additional boot styles that are not in this editorial.
+Also be sure to check out the Mr. Porter collection of latest and greatest, trending boots.

 1. THE PLAIN TOE BOOT STYLE